ssteele/job-apps/README.md

     src/jobs/cover-letters/latex/generate-auto.bash
     src/jobs/resumes/latex/generate-auto.bash

-You'll also want to update file names from 'steve-steele' to your own name as well as any references therein.
+You'll also want to update file names from 'steve-steele' to your own name as well as any references therein (eg: generation scripts - search for `steve-steele`).

+For manually generated documents, you will want to click the resume or cover letter icon at right to copy the formatted filename the application expects.
+Save your document with that filename inside the `src/jobs/resumes/` folder.

+###Save a Local Copy of the Original Job Posting

+Click the search date on the left of a 'Potential' job application with auto-generation enabled to have the server fetch the contents of the public posting you have set in the `Job` object.
+To save a copy manually, get the job posting be viewing the source of the URL, and save that to the proper filename (retrieved by clicking on the date) within the `src/jobs/postings` folder.

 ###Interview Pages

 When you've secured an interview, add it to the interviews array (inside the corresponding job array) in `src/jobs/applications/applications.php`.
-Create it if necessary using the example provided in the code snippet found in the Find and Track Jobs section.
+Create the `Job` if necessary using the example provided in the code snippet found in the 'Find and Track Jobs' section.
 You'll want to include the interview date and type.
 Then hit up the app and click the spinning arrow.

+For auto-generated interviews, a php file will be created for you in `src/jobs/interviews/` that you can edit for the interview.
+The new file will be named using the interview date, job title, and company.

-Copy the new filename to the clipboard [Ctrl-c].
+To manually generate the interview, copy the new filename to the clipboard [Ctrl-c].
 Navigate to `src/jobs/interviews/` directory and create a new file from template.php: `cp template.php [Ctrl-v]` (pasting from the clipboard into the terminal).
 If you want to stay clear of terminal, you can simply duplicate template.php and rename it using the copied filepath using finder or whatever.
 Open the new file (here using '04-21-2015_senior_devops_engineer_w2o_group.php' as the new file) and fill in some job specifics:

 *src/jobs/interviews/04-21-2015_senior_devops_engineer_w2o_group.php*